NikkiHmltn/tier-breaker/README.md

 # Site Flow

 Our landing page offers instructions for site use and directs the visitor to either create or vote by entering a code.
-To view any public polls, `Vote Public` will direct you to a view page for polls by date
+To view any public polls, `Vote Public` will direct you to a view page for polls by date.

 ![welcome page]()